Jannik-Hm/OC-Smart-Home/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: You found a bug?
-Tell us about so that we can try to fix it.
+Tell us about it, so that we can try to fix it.
 labels: bug
 ---